brandon-m-wang/cs198-75/src/web-hw/hw8.md

     paragraph: "Moving onto your user document schema, a similar process.
 What kind of information would you need for each user?
-Username, e-mail, password, profile photo, where they're from, bio, etc. All the information necessary for our project is defined below, simply repeat the process as you did for your post schema:"
+Username, e-mail, password, profile photo, where they're from, bio, etc. All the information necessary for your project is defined below, simply repeat the process as you did for your post schema:"
   - type: cbs
     codeblock:
       code: |-